stangmechanic/NE155_Homework_3/README.txt

 that not all omegas in this range yield the fewest number of iterations required.
 For example an omega of 1.07 required ten iterations, but 1.069 only required nine iterations.
 This approach is not helpful if you need to solve the equation only once, but if we need to solve the equation several times, this could be helpful.
+Also, we know the best relaxation values are probably near one, so we could narrow the search range to 0.8 to 1.2 or so.